Ago3/Adversifier/README.md

 ```
 pip3 install transformers
 ```
 All the files' paths (e.g., data files, models' checkpoints) are specified within the _info/info.py_ file.
-Customise the file to meet your needs.
+Customise this file to meet your needs.

 ## Datasets
 For the AAA tool to run, you'll need to provide both a training and test set.
 Both sets should be in the form: